jobrunr/website/content/en/documentation/configuration/spring/_index.md

 Integration with Spring cannot be easier using the `jobrunr-spring-boot-starter`!
 There is even a complete example project available at [https://github.com/jobrunr/example-spring](https://github.com/jobrunr/example-spring).

 __To add JobRunr to your Spring project, these are the steps you need to take:__
-1. Add the `jobrunr-spring-boot-starter` dependency to your project
+1. Depending on your version of Spring Boot, add the `jobrunr-spring-boot-2-starter` or `jobrunr-spring-boot-3-starter` dependency to your project
 2. Configure JobRunr via the Spring `application.properties` file
 3. Inject the `JobScheduler` or `JobRequestScheduler` bean and use it to create background jobs!